TopSPICE/Win32 v7.1 SPECIFICATIONS

 R Resistor (linear, ABM expression)

-S Switch (voltage controlled)
+S Switch (voltage controlled, VSWITCH and SW models)

 T Transmission line (ideal, LTRA, TRN)